SendGrid To Mailtrap:

 Sending with Mailtrap SMTP

-Copy and paste the given SMTP credentials into your app.
+Copy and paste the SMTP credentials (for the stream you chose) into your app.

 Note: Turning TLS on is mandatory as mentioned in the credentials.